 We will use your information for reporting and analytical purposes (e.g. how many of our customers are in the north or south of the country) to enable us to improve our products and services and provide appropriate levels of support to our customers.

 If you have given us your consent to contact you we will use the information you have submitted through our website for marketing and market research if we think one of our products, services or offers is relevant to you.
+We may also send you marketing relating to services offered by selected partners we think will be relevant to you, your job or your business.
 We may contact you about them by email, SMS, on the phone or through the post.
 If your Experian contract has finished, we may contact you to offer the same or a different service or product.
 Any communication we send to you about this will include the option to unsubscribe from us contacting you again.
-In fact, all of our marketing communications will include the option to unsubscribe from us contacting you in future.

 We will use your information to ensure that we maintain comprehensive and up to date records of the ways we process your personal information and other operational activities and therefore we will use the information you provide for record-keeping, updates and general administrative purposes.